Average Cost of Onboarding a New Employee: What Small Businesses Really Pay

 What is the difference between onboarding cost and cost per hire?

-Cost per hire covers recruiting expenses from job posting to accepted offer (SHRM average: $4,700).
-Onboarding cost covers integration expenses from accepted offer to full productivity (SHRM average: $4,100).
-They are sequential costs, and both contribute to the total investment in a new employee.
+Cost per hire covers recruiting expenses from job posting to accepted offer, averaging $4,700 according to SHRM.
+Onboarding cost covers integration expenses from accepted offer to full productivity, averaging $4,100.
+They are sequential costs with different timelines.
+Solving one does not solve the other, and both contribute to the total investment in each new employee.

 How long does onboarding take?

-Formal onboarding programs typically last 30-90 days.
-However, time to full productivity ranges from 8 weeks for entry-level roles to 6-12 months for senior positions.
-The average across all roles is about 26 weeks (6 months) to reach full productivity.
+Formal onboarding programs typically last 30 to 90 days.
+However, time to full productivity varies significantly by role: 8 weeks for entry-level positions, 3 to 6 months for professional roles, 6.2 months for mid-level managers, and 6 to 12 months for senior or executive positions.
+The average across all roles is approximately 26 weeks to reach full productivity.

 Is onboarding worth the investment for a small business?

 Yes.
-Companies with structured onboarding see 82% better retention and 70% higher productivity.
-Since turnover costs 50-200% of an employee's salary, even a modest improvement in retention pays for onboarding investments many times over.
-The question is not whether to invest but how to invest efficiently.
+Companies with structured onboarding see 82% better retention and 70% higher productivity according to Brandon Hall Group.
+Since employee turnover costs 50 to 200 percent of annual salary, even modest retention improvements pay for onboarding investments many times over.
+Structured onboarding also reduces time to full productivity by 34 percent compared to ad-hoc approaches.

 How can I reduce employee onboarding costs?